Skip to content

 From here you can deploy new contracts to your forked instance of Moonbeam or interact with contracts already deployed.
 Building off of the previous example in this guide, you can make a call using Cast to check the balance of the minted MYTOK tokens in the account you deployed the contract with:

-cast call INSERT_CONTRACT_ADDRESS "balanceOf(address)(uint256)" INSERT-YOUR-ADDRESS --rpc-url http://localhost:8545
+cast call INSERT_CONTRACT_ADDRESS "balanceOf(address)(uint256)" INSERT_YOUR_ADDRESS --rpc-url http://localhost:8545

 Using Chisel

-Chisel is a Solidity REPL, or shell.
+Chisel is a Solidity REPL or shell.
 It allows a developer to write Solidity directly in the console for testing small snippets of code, letting developers skip the project setup and contract deployment steps for what should be a quick process.

 Since Chisel is mainly useful for quick testing, it can be used outside of a Foundry project.
 But, if executed within a Foundry project, it will keep the configurations within foundry.toml when running.